R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Introduction

 \section{Introduction}

 Assisting humans in real-world scenarios is a fundamental capability that AI agents should possess.
-A multimodal conversational helper agent, as a supportive role providing real-time navigation assistance in the environment, can greatly improve work efficiency and success rate of humans, like emergency rescue in complex architectures.
+An AI helper, communicating with humans in natural language based on visual observation in the environment and oracle information could significantly enhance work productivity and serve as an accessibility tool for individuals with disabilities.
 Figure~\ref{figure1} illustrates an example of a delivery person seeking assistance in navigating through an unfamiliar building.
-With the help from a navigation helper agent, the delivery person can ask questions about directions and receive responses that are tailored to visual information about the current surroundings.
+With the help of a navigation-helper agent, the delivery person can ask questions about directions and receive responses that are tailored to visual information about the current surroundings.

-The most critical aspect for a conversational helper agent's success is its ability to effectively guide task performers in a cooperative manner.
-To achieve this, the helper agent needs to provide real-time assistance, ensuring the successful completion of the tasks.
-However, creating such an agent poses a significant challenge, because the evaluation of the helper agent's performance is not solely dependent on the agent itself, but also requires the presence of a task performer.

-To fully consider the cooperative dynamic between the helper agent and a task performer, involving a human in the evaluation as a performer would be the most direct approach, though it is often impractical due to the high cost and low efficiency.
-An alternative solution is to involve another agent as the task performer.
-In this work, we introduce the Respond to Help (R2H) benchmark, designed to automatically evaluate conversational multimodal navigation helpers in this cooperative dynamic.
-The R2H benchmark incorporates pre-trained and fixed task performer agents into the evaluation tasks.
-These performer agents follow the responses from the helper agent, providing a practical and efficient way to evaluate the helper agent's performance.
+Building such a helper agent poses significant challenges.
+It requires understanding the visual environment and the task performer's inquiries and leveraging oracle information to provide effective responses.
+Evaluating these agents also requires a task performer to show how well the helper agent performs in the real collaborative real scenario, where the task performer follows instructions and further sends inquiries when needed to the helper with the goal of completing tasks.
+Using a human as an oracle task performer would be the most intuitive setting, but it is impractical due to the high cost and low efficiency.